- J.D., Boston University, 1975

 Carol B. Liebman

-Carol Liebman is a Clinical Professor of Law at Columbia Law School where she founded Columbia’s Mediation Clinic and the Negotiation Workshop.
+Carol Liebman is Clinical Professor Emerita of Law at Columbia Law School where she founded Columbia’s Mediation Clinic and the Negotiation Workshop.
 Liebman is an internationally recognized speaker and trainer in conflict resolution.
 She has designed and presented mediation training for a variety of groups, including the Certificate Program in Bioethics at Montefiore Medical Center, Albert Einstein College of Medicine; New York’s First Department, Appellate Division, Attorney Disciplinary Committee; the New York City Bar Association; and high school students, parents, and teachers.
 She has taught about negotiation and mediation in Vietnam, Brazil, Israel, and China, and has mediated cases involving medical malpractice, discrimination, family issues, public agencies, community disputes, business conflicts, and educational institutions.

 Liebman’s current research focuses on conflict resolution in health care.
 She is co-author of Mediating Bioethics Disputes: A Guide to Shaping Shared Solutions, 2011, revised and expanded edition.
 She is a former member of New York City's Civilian Complaint Review Board and of the New York City Bar Association’s executive committee.
 She was co-principal investigator of the Mediating Suits against Hospitals (MeSH) project, along with the Demonstration Mediation and ADR Project, a part of the Project on Medical Liability in Pennsylvania.
 From 1976 to 1979, Liebman served as counsel for the Massachusetts Department of Corrections.